uchicago-cs/chiwebsite/chirc/assignment5.rst

 You must relay the following commands:

-- User registrations: When a new user registers, you must send a server-to-server ``NICK`` message to all servers.
+- User registrations: When a new user registers, you must send a server-to-server ``NICK`` message to all servers, as described earlier.
 - ``PRIVMSG`` to users: you must relay all ``PRIVMSG`` messages intended for users who are not in the same server as the sending user. ``PRIVMSG`` messages between users in the same server should *not* be relayed.
 - ``JOIN``: you must relay all ``JOIN`` messages.
 - ``PRIVMSG`` to channels:  You must relay all ``PRIVMSG`` messages to channels, even if all the users are in the same server and a relay would be unnecessary.